udhayakumar7/udhayakumar7/README.md

 - 👋 Hi, I’m @udhayakumar7
-- 👀 I’m interested in ...MERN Stack Development
+- 👀 I’m interested in ...MERN Stack Developer
-- 🌱 I’m currently learning ...
+- 🌱 consistency is key ...
 - 📫 How to reach me ...Email : "ronaldkumar333@gmail.com"

 <!---